kyleichan/academic-kickstart/content/post/hugo-academic/index.md

 At this point, you're all set.
 You should now have a website up and running that you can edit on your computer and then update through GitHub Desktop.

 &nbsp;
-&nbsp;

 ## Step 8: Creating a new blog post (optional)

-You can see a guide to create new blog posts on the Academic theme website: https://sourcethemes.com/academic/docs/managing-content/.
+You can see a guide to create new blog posts on the [Academic theme website](https://sourcethemes.com/academic/docs/managing-content/).
 Here are the basic steps:

 - Run the Windows command prompt (press Ctrl+R, then type "cmd" and hit enter)